Pagsanjan Falls – The Philippines Most Famous Waterfall

 Pagsanjan Falls (also known as Cavinti Falls) is without a doubt one of the most famous waterfalls and most popular tourist attractions in the Philippines.
-The best way to see the falls is by river, whereby you take a two-hour canoe ride in which your skilled boatmen work incredibly hard dragging your wooden canoe through the rapids, and up to the main waterfall.
+Located in Laguna province, the best way to see the falls is by river.
+This involves taking a two-hour canoe ride in which your skilled boatmen work incredibly hard dragging your wooden canoe through the rapids, and up to the main waterfall.
 The canoes usually accommodate two to three people, depending on the size of the individuals.

-The boat journey is very relaxing, although rugged in parts, and takes you through the narrow Pagsanjan Gorge, which is lined with huge boulders, rocks and several small waterfalls trickling down the gorge walls.
+The boat journey is very relaxing, although rugged in parts, and takes you through the narrow Pagsanjan Gorge.
+This is lined with huge boulders, rocks and several small waterfalls trickling down the gorge walls.
 The surrounds are very peaceful as your boatmen gently paddle upstream.

-There is a place to stop about halfway along the way for a toilet break, where you can also grab some light snacks like some chicken barbeque sticks, chips, soft drinks, or even beer.
+There is a place to stop about halfway along the way for a toilet break.
+Here you can also grab some light snacks like some chicken barbeque sticks, chips, soft drinks, or even beer.
 I know what I like!
 Whilst taking a rest here, you can enjoy the expressions on other visitors faces as they come back down through the rapids.

 Eventually, you arrive at the main fall, which spews into a natural pool below.
-There, you have an option to take a ride on a bamboo raft, which takes you through a thundering curtain of cascading water to the Devil’s cave, which is right behind the falls.
+There, you have an option to take a ride on a bamboo raft.
+This takes you through a thundering curtain of cascading water to the Devil’s cave, which is right behind the falls.

-The return trip downstream is referred to as “shooting the rapids” is an adrenalin-inducing ride through fourteen rapids as your boatmen maneuver your canoe through the narrow rocks.
+The return trip downstream is referred to as “shooting the rapids”.
+This is an adrenaline-inducing ride through fourteen rapids as your boatmen manoeuvre your canoe through the narrow rocks.
 Make sure you keep your fingers inside the canoe or you could lose a finger!